USCbiostats/PM566/website/content/assignment/09-lab.md

 ## x            4.8650100 5.04883353
 ```

-2. Check whether your version actually goes faster than the non-parallel version:
+3. Check whether your version actually goes faster when it's run on multiple cores (since this might take a little while to run, we'll use `system.time` and just run each version once, rather than `microbenchmark`, which would run each version 100 times, by default):

 ```r